 Engelberg has a famous Benedictine monastery where monks continue to live, work, and teach.
 There is also a cheese factory, a museum, and several old chapels.
 From Engelberg, you can go up to the Titlis massif by cable car.
 Titlis has one of the highest peaks in the region at 3,238 meters (10,623 feet).

 If you would like to learn more about what you can do in Titlis, you can check out this article: 10 Best Things to Do in Titlis Switzerland.

 The rotating cable car Rotair brings visitors from Engelberg over the glacier to the Titlis peak.
 From the mountain station of Kleintitlis, you can see the glacier and rock ridges.
 Furthermore, it is only 219 meters from the mountain peak.
 This is a spectacular panorama point.
 Important: This is a high alpine area!
 The 40-minute tour can be dangerous.
 Beginners should not attempt this without proper equipment and know-how.

-The ride from Trübsee to Kleintitlis at 3,020 meters is definitely exciting.
-The floor of the cabin turns during the 5-minute ride on its own axis.
+The ride from Trübsee to Kleintitlis at 3,020 meters is exciting.
+The floor of the cabin turns during the 5-minute ride on its axis.
 80 guests can fit inside the cabin.

 In summer, there are several activities available – hiking, biking, golf, and mountaineering.
-It is also popular for families with the summer toboggan run, an adventure playground, and the Globi (a popular Swiss cartoon character) themed trail.
+It is also popular for families with the summer toboggan run, an adventure playground, and the themed trail about Globi (a popular Swiss cartoon character).
 In Winter, Titlis Mountain is known for its diverse ski and free-ride area.

 If you would like to book a half-day Titlis guided tour from Lucerne, you can do so via GetYourGuide – From Lucerne: Titlis Half-Day Tour – Eternal Snow & Glacier.